Bridging Employability and Social Inclusion Through Mutual Exchange

 Needs Assessment Report: February 2026

-Comparative Policy Review Analysis: February 2026
+Comparative Policy Report: February 2026

 Project Activities